-Marguerite Alibert’s story is one of gritty survival followed by a lucrative life of prostitution.
-She pulled herself up from a world of poverty to mingle among France’s elite, and accomplished her goal of turning affairs into large sums of money.
+Marguerite Alibert’s story is one of gritty survival followed by a lucrative life of sex work.
+Alibert was a formidable woman who pulled herself up from a world of poverty to mingle among France’s elite, accomplishing her goal of turning affairs into large sums of money in the process.

-She is commonly remembered as Maggie Meller, a surname she took from the man she claimed was her husband at 17.
-It was only one of four different surnames she would use throughout her exotic and exciting life.
+Marguerite is also commonly remembered as Maggie Meller, a surname she took from the man she claimed was her husband at 17.
+Meller was one of four different surnames she would use throughout her exotic and exciting life.

-She saw love not from a romantic’s point of view, but as a way to survive and thrive.
-Maggie Meller was even one of Prince Edward VIII’s mistresses, and went on to marry an Egyptian Prince.
-However, that monumental moment is where her story takes a murderous turn.
-Marguerite would go down in infamy as the princess who got away with murder.
+Marguerite saw love not from a romantic’s point of view, but as a way to survive and thrive.
+She was even one of Prince Edward VIII’s mistresses and went on to marry an Egyptian royal.
+However, that monumental event is where her story takes a murderous turn.
+In the end, Marguerite went down in infamy as the princess who got away with murder.